dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 - *Partition Tolerance.* Guarantees that the system will continue operating if a node fails or loses connectivity with another.

-Relational databases exhibit consistency and availability, but not partition tolerance.
+Generally speaking, relational databases typically exhibit consistency and availability, but not partition tolerance.
 Partitioning a relational database, such as sharding, is difficult and can impact performance.

-On the other hand, NoSQL databases typically exhibit partition tolerance, known as horizontal scalability, and high availability.
-As the CAP theorem specifies, you can only have two of the three principles, and you lose the  consistency property.
+On the other hand, NoSQL databases typically exhibit high availability and partition tolerance, implemented as horizontal scalability.
+As the CAP theorem specifies, you can only have two of the three principles, and with partition tolerance, you lose the consistency property.

+> Care must be taken with these descriptions as some databases support configurations that can *"toggle"* these principles.
+For example, MySQL can be configured as either consistent and available or available and partition tolerant.

-NoSQL databases are distributed and commonly scaled out across commodity servers.
+NoSQL databases are distributed and scale out across commodity servers.
 Doing so can provide great availability, both within and across geographical regions at a reduced cost.
 Data can be partitioned and replicated across these machines, or nodes, providing redundancy and fault tolerance.
 The downside is consistency.
 A change to data on one NoSQL node can take some time to propagate to other nodes.
 Typically, a NoSQL database node will provide an immediate response to a query, even if the data that it is presenting is stale and has not been updated yet.

 This is known [eventual consistency](http://www.cloudcomputingpatterns.org/eventual_consistency/), a characteristic of distributed data systems where ACID transactions are not supported.
 It is a brief delay between the update of a data item and time that it takes to propagate that update to each of the replica nodes.
 If you update a product item in a NoSQL database in the United States, but at same time query that same data item from a replica node in Europe, you might retrieve the earlier product information - until the European node has been updated with product change.
 The trade-off is that by giving up [strong consistency](https://en.wikipedia.org/wiki/Strong_consistency),  waiting for all replica nodes to update before returning a query result, you are able to support enormous scale and traffic volume, but with the possibility of presenting older data.